 Like comet 46P/Wirtanen, which was the planned target for Rosetta until its launch was postponed in early 2003, comet 67P/Churyumov-Gerasimenko is one of the periodic comets that were “trapped” in the inner Solar System after they came too close to Jupiter.
 This comet was discovered in September 1969 at the Almaty Astrophysical Institute in Kazakhstan.
 It was detected by astronomer Klim Churyumov, from the University of Kiev, Ukraine, on pictures taken by his colleague Svetlana Gerasimenko, from the Institute of Astrophysics of Dushanbe, Tajikistan.

-Rosetta will enter an orbit about 25 km above the nucleus in August 2014.
+Rosetta will start accompanying the comet's nucleus in August 2014.
 It will then conduct detailed mapping of its surface and a landing site will be selected for Philae, its 100 kg lander.
-Philae will be dropped from an altitude of about 1000 meters and, due to the tiny gravity of the nucleus, it will touch down at walking speed.
-The lander will even have to anchor itself to the surface with a harpoon to avoid bouncing back.
-Philae will operate from the surface for at least a week, sending back very high resolution pictures and as information about the upper crust of the nucleus.
+Philae will be dropped from an altitude of about 1 km and, due to the tiny gravity of the nucleus, it will touch down at walking speed.
+The lander will even have to anchor itself to the surface with two harpoons to avoid bouncing back.
+Philae is expected to operate from the surface for several weeks, sending back very high resolution pictures and as information about the upper crust of the nucleus.
 These data will be relayed to Earth by the orbiter.

 Rosetta will continue its observations of the comet’s nucleus for over a year, at least until December 2015, and will have a ringside seat to monitor the « awakening » of the comet’s activity as it comes closer to the Sun and reached its perihelion, in October 2015.